azdavis/millet/docs/errors.md

 ## 5017

-A type name escapes the scope in which it is valid.
+A type escapes the scope in which it is valid.

 Here, the type `d` is only available for the scope of the `let` expression, but the `let` expression would cause a value of type `d` to "escape" the `let` and be bound to `x`, outside the `let`.